Code-Institute-Submissions/hanselsbakery/README.md

 	- I have used Git as my version control, through the project I have made several commits whenever I made changes to the code.
 I recognise that I could have made more commits but I got carried with coding at times and not committed in sections where I should have done.
 This is something I am working on to improve from next project.

 - **Web Development Tools**

-	- I have used th
+	- I have used this tool to help me with debugging issues that I had during implementation.
+In addition, by using the inspection mode I could see how responsive t

 - **W3C Validation**

 	- I have used the W3C validador to check on my CSS and HTML to check if it complies with standards, please refer to the **Testing** section for more details.

 - **Am I Responsive?**